Want to follow along with this writing? Sign up Today, it's free and easy

 Mothers are always honest, aren't they?

-11 months ago Kayy said:
+about 1 year ago Kayy said:

 This was beautifully written and I thought it flowed perfectly.
 I really enjoyed reading this.
 Great job!